One International Relations or Many?

 We are particularly interested in the plurality of perspectives that exist within (and can be brought into) IR in order to highlight how these different perspectives allow us to see four things: (1) our view of IR as a discipline; (2) our conception of ‘the world(s)’ that we live in and study; (3) our view of what is important and/or appropriate for IR to study in the world(s) that we live in; (4) our assessment of crises and their significance, which extends to whether we view them as crises or not in the first place (and thus the question ‘crises for whom?’).
 In other words, are there many rather than one International Relations and does this mean that there are multiple worlds and crises which IR scholars could study?
 And why and how does this matter?

 While participants are especially invited to respond to the conference theme, proposals on all aspects of International Relations will be considered.

-Pinar Bilgin (Bilkent) and Ian Bruff (Manchester)
+Pinar Bilgin (Bilkent) and Ian Bruff (Loughborough)